projectcalico/calicoctl/docs/LearnCalico.md

 The Felix daemon is the heart of Calico networking.
 Felix's primary job is to program routes and ACL's on a workload host to provide desired connectivity to and from workloads on the host.
-Felix programs endpoint routes of workloads into the host's Linux Kernel FIB table so that packets to endpoints arrive on the host and then forward to the correct endpoint.
+Felix programs endpoint routes of workloads into the host's Linux kernel FIB table so that packets to endpoints arrive on the host and then forward to the correct endpoint.

 Felix also programs interface information to the kernel for outgoing endpoint